Health-Informatics-UoN/hutch-relay/app/Hutch.Relay/Startup/Cli/Core/README.md

     var host = b.Build();

-    // Perform additional initialisation before we run the CLI await host.Initialise();
+    // Perform additional initialisation before we run the CLI host.Initialise();

-    // Configure the CLI Root Command to allow using the configured Host
-    // Necessary for Hosted CommandLine Actions to access the CLI Host and its services. host.UseHostedRootCommand(parseResult);

     // Invoke the parsed CLI command
-    return await parseResult.InvokeAsync();
+    return b.Build();
   }
 }
 ```

 See how the `WebEntrypoint` looks mostly like `Program.cs` from an ASP.NET Core app (albeit with some opinionated changes like `ConfigureServices`)?

-Also see how both entrypoints follow a very similar structure?
+Also see how `WebEntrypoint` and `CliHostFactory` follow a very similar structure?

+They are both really just configuring a Host - though in the `WebEntrypoint` you run it and in `CliHostFactory` you simply return it.

 Thanks for coming to my TED Talk.